Restaurant Website Wireframe

 Users can make online orders and book tickets for the jazz concerts.

-The task was to show the users that the restaurant offers making online orders and book tickets for jazz jams.
+The task was to make the flow of booking tickets to the jazz jams short and easy for the users.